 Kate Clinton cracks me up.- Melissa Etheridge

-Easily as sharp as top political bananas Jon Stewart and Bill Maher.- The Advocate Available from: Charis Books and More and other fine booksellers An e-book is available for purchase from Bywater Books!
+Easily as sharp as top political bananas Jon Stewart and Bill Maher.- The Advocate Available from: Charis Books and More and other fine booksellers, and Amazon.
+An e-book is available for purchase from Bywater Books!
 Cover photo by Jurek Wajdowicz.

 Laughing Matters Laughing Matters celebrates the work of four lesbian comics who pioneered queer standup comedy in the 1980s and early '90s, when being out in the entertainment industry was not as common a topic as it is in the post-Ellen DeGeneres era.
 Alternating candid interviews with live standup performances, comedians Kate Clinton, Karen Williams, Marga Gomez, and Suzanne Westenhoefer offer their comic observations on being funny and lesbian--and the unique challenges involved in both.
 Buy Laughing Matters now at Wolfe!